 If you followed the previous step then screwing in the brackets should be fairly simple.
 Try to make them flush with the brackets, but dont let the screw driver slip.

-Destroying the head of the screw might mean that you wont be able to get it out again!
+Destroying the head of the screw might mean that you wont be able to get it out again without using EZ-outs!
 Now all you need to do is slot the headrail into the brackets and let the blind hang down.

 Checks and Balances

-So hopefully the blinds fit the window, if not then dont worry yet.
-If the blinds are too large then measure the excess (carefully), remove the end stiffener from the headrail on the side youre cutting (probably the lift cord side), use your blind cutter to trim them to size, and make sure that they get reinstalled properly.
+Hopefully the blinds fit the window; if not then dont worry yet.
+If the blinds are too large then measure the excess (carefully), remove the end stiffener from the headrail on the side youre cutting (probably the lift cord side), use your blind cutter to trim them to size and make sure that they get reinstalled properly.

 Step 5: Putting your Feet Up